alex-karev/godot-rgmap/README.md

 ```
 func _on_RGMap_chunks_load_requested(ids):
     ...
-    rgmap.calculate_fov(controller.player_position, 30) # 30 is a radius
+    rgmap.calculate_fov(controller.player_position)
 ```

 Please see [Generator.gd](https://github.com/alex-karev/godot-rgmap/blob/main/addons/godot-rgmap/demo/Generator.gd)
 for more detailed example

 There are a lot of functions available in RGMap node.
-You can read more about each function and variable in documentation:
+You can read more about each function and property in documentation:

 [RGMap Class Documentation](https://alex-karev.github.io/godot-rgmap/classgodot_1_1RGMap.html)